lamaj-com/media-search/README.md

 `mvn clean install -DskipTests`

 ## Build artifact
+Build artifact is to be found in the target directory of media-search-api module with the following name pattern:

 `media-search-api-${project.version}.jar`

-Build artifact is to be found in the target directory of media-search-api module.

 ## Environment variables
 The following environment variable should be set:
 JAVA_HOME=path/to/jdk

 ## Running
-To run the application, run the following command in a terminal window of the target directory:
+To run the application, run the following command in a terminal window of the target directory of media-search-api module:

 `java -jar  media-search-api-${project.version}.jar`

-or if you use Maven, run the following command:
+or using Maven command:
 `./mvnw spring-boot:run`

 # Deployment

 ## Home page
+Once the application is up, navigate to the home page:

 `http://[hostname]:8080/index.html`

 ## Health page
 Health status of the whole application could be found at:

 `http://[hostname]:8080/actuator/health`

 Health status of upstream services could be found at:

 `http://[hostname]:8080/actuator/health/clients`

 ## Swagger UI
 Media Search API documentation could be found at:

 `http://[hostname]:8080/swagger-ui/`

 ## Metrics
 Endpoint statistics for all classes annotated with @RestController in Media Search application could be found at:

 `http://[hostname]:8080/actuator/metrics/http.client.requests`

 Endpoint statistics for upstream services could be found at:

 iTunes Search API: